 Levels of Scope

-Level of Scope refers to the vertical position of a smaller concept within a bigger concept.
-It’s like zooming in and out of something.
+Level of Scope refers to the vertical position of a construct relative to its neighbors higher or lower in the chain.
+It’s like zooming in or out of something.
 For example:

 International -> National -> Regional -> Municipal.